-Little known fact: The best way to guarantee you’ll get steamy mashed potatoes on Thanksgiving is to make them in the microwave.
-Why?
-Because when you mash up the hot ingredients the old-fashioned way, you’re incorporating pockets of cold air that lower the temperature of the dish before everyone is done eating.
+When you mash up spuds the old-fashioned way, you’re incorporating pockets of cold air that lower the temperature of the dish before everyone is done eating.
 By nuking them in the microwave, you’ll keep them hot all the way until the end of dinner.
-Plus, microwaving frees up the oven for pumpkin pie.
+(Plus, microwaving frees up the oven for pumpkin pie.)

-Fun fact: This decadent side is dairy-free, so your vegan cousin Suzy can help herself to seconds.
+This side dish is dairy-free, so your vegan cousins can help themselves to seconds.
 The secret ingredient?
 Coconut milk.
 Top it off with onion, garlic, ginger and a few spices, and you have a side that’ll have everyone at the table asking, “mmm, what is that delightful flavor?”

-Skip the crispy fried onions this year and try topping your green beans with toasted almonds.
-The dish has the same satisfying crunch, but it’s so much fancier.
+This dish has the same satisfying crunch as those frizzled onions everyone loves, but it’s so much fancier.
 (But don’t worry, we won’t judge if you decide to sneak a couple of onions on there, too.
 It’s Thanksgiving, after all.)

 If you don’t have an Instant Pot in your arsenal yet, it’s about time you did.
 Sweet potatoes, which famously take ages to cook, are ready in just 30 minutes with this fabulous gadget.
 Plus, the oven is now free to cook the turkey, which always takes a billion times longer than you think it will.